Well off

 cascades.
 The Falls are a marvelous sight, visible even from the

 town.
-Saffron, a very colourful sight in spring and summer, grows
+Saffron, a very colourful sight in spring and summer,

-accompanied by merry festivals and ceremonies.
+is accompanied by merry festivals and ceremonies.

 Sarthal Devi